-Fast-approaching WhatsApp advertising and a spate of hacking stories has prompted many users to re-evaluate their professional use of WhatsApp.
+Fast-approaching WhatsApp advertising, integration with Messenger and Instagram, and a spate of hacking stories has prompted many users to re-evaluate their professional use of WhatsApp.
 There is an understandable desire for alternative private professional business messaging apps.
 Within a business context, data privacy and compliance are a requirement, not just something that is desirable.

 This is why we created Guild – the private business messaging app.
 Easy to use, no ads, no noise and GDPR-compliant.
 Our ‘privacy by design’ philosophy ensures that personal & professional data is private.
 It’s our mission is to put trust at the heart of technology and we have built messaging and communications technology that offers an alternative to WhatsApp.

 We thought it would helpful to list what we think makes us different from WhatsApp (and many other messaging apps).

 Ever wondered who you're actually talking to in your ‘Women in Business Networking’ or ‘Alumni’ group on WhatsApp?

 WhatsApp makes it difficult for you to identify and get to know other members of a group.
 It pulls in your personal profile… and photos of members with dogs/cats, or in their favourite holiday destination, doesn't always set a professional tone.

 With Guild, everyone has a fully controllable profile which can be updated at any time.
 It gives all members an idea of who's who, and who does what.
 Profiles can also link to other professional social media such as LinkedIn, Twitter, blogs and websites.
 You can see which groups you share and you can make intros to anyone in your network: